-SHEOS is made up of 21 SHEOPs (Safety, Health and Environment Operating Practices) to provide a comprehensive Safety Management System fit for purpose for a Major Hazard Facility.
+SHEOS is made up of 21 components or practices, SHEOPs (Safety, Health and Environment Operating Practices), to provide a comprehensive Safety Management System fit for purpose for a Major Hazard Facility.

 The following is a summary of the SHEOPs which have a direct impact upon the prevention of Major Incidents.